taskvalve/documentation/cli.md

 ## CLI Application Documentation

 This documentation provides a comprehensive guide on how to use the `taskvalve` Command Line Interface (CLI).
+The CLI allows you to manage and deploy your functions as well as view logs.

 ### Table of Contents